 What Is an Injection Molding Machine and How Does It Work?

-An injection molding machine, also known as an injection press, is a manufacturing device that produces plastic parts by injecting molten material into a mold.
+An injection molding machine and how does it work is defined by the function, constraints, and tradeoffs explained in this section.
+An injection molding machine, also known as an injection press, is a manufacturing device that produces plastic parts by injecting molten material into a injection mold.
 It consists of two main units: the injection unit, which melts and injects the material, and the clamping unit, which holds the mold in place.
-The process involves heating plastic pellets, injecting the molten plastic under high pressure into a mold, cooling it to solidify, and ejecting the finished part.
+The process involves heating plastic pellets, injecting the molten plastic under high pressure into a mold cavity, cooling it to solidify, and ejecting the finished part.

-Injection molding machines are primarily used with thermoplastics like polyethylene and polypropylene3, as well as thermosetting polymers, making them versatile for various industries.
+Injection molding machines are primarily used with thermoplastics like polyethylene and polypropylene, as well as thermosetting polymers, making them versatile for various industries.

 Classification of Injection Molding Machines